lodha1503/BMI_Calculator/README.md

-This is an applicatin that measures the BMI for the given value of weight and height.
+This is an application that measures the BMI of a person for the given value of weight and height.